North Macedonia: Human rights

 North Macedonia is a signatory to the European Convention on Human Rights and the UN Geneva Convention Relating to the Status of Refugees and Convention against Torture, and the Constitution guarantees basic human rights to all Macedonian citizens.

 According to human rights organisations, in 2003 there were suspected extrajudicial executions, threats against, and intimidation of, human rights activists and opposition journalists, and allegations of torture by the police.

-Subdivisions
+Administrative divisions

 North Macedonia's statistical regions exist solely for legal and statistical purposes.
 The regions are: